c-uliano/react-with-vite/README.md

 # First React App With Vite
 Just testing it out, documenting any differences between using Vite and using create-react-app.
-- it's main.jsx, not index.js like in create-react-app
+- it's `main.jsx`, not `index.js` like in `create-react-app`
-- styling specific to what's in App.jsx is still in App.css
-- index.css has general styling set, with a media query for prefers-color-scheme to match your system's color scheme
+- `index.css` has general styling set, with a media query for prefers-color-scheme to match your system's color scheme

 ## How to setup a React app with Vite
 - <code>npm create vite@latest</code>